Jimmy Buffett's cause of death revealed to be Merkel cell cancer, a rare form of skin cancer

 Buffet continued to perform during his treatment.
 His last show was a surprise appearance in Rhode Island in early July, according to his website.

-Key West, Fla. honored Buffett with a parade Sunday evening, CBS News Miami reports.
+Key West, Florida, honored Buffett with a parade Sunday evening, CBS News Miami reports.
 Buffett was a longtime resident of the island.

 In 2022, Buffett rescheduled tour dates because of health issues and a "brief hospitalization."
 Those tour dates were meant to take place at the end of 2022 and were rescheduled for 2023.
 In May, he canceled a South Carolina concert after being hospitalized.